tvttavares/gof/README.md

 * [Factory Method](https://github.com/tvttavares/gof/tree/master/factory-method).
 Create objects without specifying the exact class to create.

+* [Prototype](https://github.com/tvttavares/gof/tree/master/prototype).
+Creates a new object from an existing object.

 * [Singleton](https://github.com/tvttavares/gof/tree/master/singleton).
 Ensures only one instance of an object is created.